Henry417E1610/CMPUT404-assignment-css-hell/README.md

 Changed background image to an old styled page

-Enlarged the font size of the headers (excluding chapter headers in second book)
+Enlarged the font size of the headers (excluding chapter headers in 2.html)

-Changed the headers' font into Anglican Text (excluding chapter headers in second book)
+Changed the headers' font into Anglican Text (excluding chapter headers in 2.html)

 Enlarged the font size of the page internal parts in Content

-Changed the paragraph font into Big Caslon
+Changed the paragraph font into Big Caslon (including chapter headers in 2.html)

+Added solid, golden rod border to images in 2.html

 References